 The Michigan Pork Producers Association (MPPA) is joining efforts with Michigan State University Extension to host the annual “Michigan Pork Symposium” on February 16, 2017.

 Through presentations surrounding this year’s theme, the conference is intended to provide producers with knowledge that will help them provide a growing human population an environmentally-safe, socially-acceptable, low-cost source of meat.
 The conference will be held at The Lansing Center in Lansing, Mich.

 To register for the event, please return this form to email@example.com.

 For information to attend or sponsor the symposium, please contact Emily Schmitt at firstname.lastname@example.org or 517-853-3782.

-At noon, attendees were treated to a delicious, captivating lunch of pork dishes prepared by the Lansing Center’s culinary staff and awards were presented to pork producers for their dedication to the industry.
+At noon, attendees were treated to a delicious, captivating lunch of pork dishes prepared by the Lansing Center’s culinary staff and National Pork Board CEO Bill Even spoke about the pork board and the goals of the Pork Checkoff.
+Awards were then presented to Michigan pork producers for their dedication to the industry.

 In the afternoon of the Symposium, presentations were given by MSU researchers (faculty, graduate students, and undergraduate students) about recent research and extension work.
-Producers took interest in learning more about efficient manure nitrogen use, post-farrowing pain management for the sow, how vitamin E may be important to the sow and litter, and handling pigs with less stress and difficulty.
-The afternoon sessions was envisioned to be like the “Swine Day” programming experienced in decades past.
+Producers took interest in learning more about bacteria found in pig tonsils, nutriet fate during winter manure applcation, impact of pig wean age on gut development and more.
+The afternoon sessions were envisioned to be like the “Swine Day” programming experienced in decades past.

-The 2016 Michigan Pork Symposium successfully provided pork farmers from around the state information about their ever-changing industries.
+The 2017 Michigan Pork Symposium successfully provided pork farmers from around the state information about their ever-changing industries.
 Valuable impact is anticipated in the future as farmers use information from the symposium to produce food for the world.
-This event was also made in part by many significant pork industry sponsors.
+This event was also made possible by many significant pork industry sponsors (see page 26).